vrann/queue-customer-publisher/README.md

 # Overview
 ## Purpose of module
-Publish message about customer being created to the Message Queue.
+Publish message about Customer is created to the Message Queue.

 # Deployment
 ## System requirements